 Nestled within an urban landscape, Tin Shed House makes a statement about its surroundings, whilst adapting to them at the same time.
-The result emerges as an ode to Australian heritage and sustainable living.
+The result emerges as an ode to Australian heritage and modern sustainable living.
 The planning has been oriented differently to the traditional layout, turning the living areas toward the side boundary rather than towards the backyard.
 This unconventional orientation provides a sun-drenched living space and carves out space on the lot for a second, smaller dwelling in what was once the backyard.
 This not only funds the entire venture but also creates two residences, each boasting generous north-facing courtyards and living areas that bask in the warmth of natural light.

 Feature: The Daily Telegraph - Home Magazine (February 6, 2021)